zsoltmester/saturn/README.md

 - User onboarding
 - Improve feed editor screen: search, preview and select the source
 - Create a launch screen
+- Loading animation for the web view screen

 #### News providers and sources

+- Support for misc info (likes, shares, retweets, comments...)
 - Eliminate the links on Twitter texts
 - Integrate Instagram
 - Support more on Reddit, other then a subreddit's hot